AbhiramRuthala/EEGDataInterpreter/README.md

 **String Concatenation:**
 The _frequency.get_ function will return a string, which will then be grouped with the "waves present!" string to give a small sentence blurb at the end summarizing the predicted brain waves based on the frequency inputted.

+**Potential Applications:**
+This system mainly applies to medical practitioners and neurologists who spend tons of time interpreting electroencephalogram (EEG) waves at discrete data points to conduct diagnosis or learn more about patients.
+This will make the process simpler by allowing for the categorization of the brain wave data within the EEG session when taking certain parts of the data (The frequency).